AsynchronousAI/webalizer/README.md

 Holds constant data, for example the register names.
 ### 'src/keystone.min.js' - Keystone.
 A modified version of keystone.js.
 Large file, do not directly modify.

-## Instructions:
-### mov
-Gets local index and value, and sets the local index to the value.
-### add
-Adds two local indexes together and sets the first local index to the result.
-### sub
-Subtracts the second local index from the first local index and sets the first local index to the result.
-### cmp
-Set the global `pass` to if the first local index is equal to the second local index.
-### je
-If the global `pass` is true, jump to the argument.
-Read `goto` for Goto implementation.
-### jne
-If the global `pass` is false, jump to the argument.
-Read `goto` for Goto implementation.
-### jmp
-Jump to the argument.
-Read `goto` for Goto implementation.

 ## Goto:
 Since WASM does not support goto's we use a loop and a conditional to simulate a goto.